IBM/CodeEngine/thumbnail/README.md

 OK
 ```

-Now we can actually define our build for the new application.
-The parameters
+Now we can actually define the build process of our new container image for
-to this command are:
+the new application.
+The parameters to this command are:
 - `--name`: the name of the build definition we're setting up (`eventer-build`)
 - `--image`: the name of the container image we're going to build
   (`$ICR/thumbnail-ns/eventer`).
 Notice that